Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - Enter Rice University campus at either Entrance 18 (corner of Rice Blvd and Stadium Rd) or Entrance 8 (corner of University Blvd and Loop Rd).
 Skyscape occupies the lawn behind Alice Pratt Brown Hall at the Shepherd School of Music.
 Park in either the underground garage at McNair Hall or the visitor lots west of Alice Pratt Brown Hall.

 - 40-minute light shows at sunrise and sunset; closed Tu.
-(Call to verify)
+(Call to verify) Local health policies may affect hours and access.

 - Reservations required for sunset shows only.